thinkcompany/think_dev-standards/development-standards/css.md

 .module {}
 .module-subcomponent {}
 .module--modifier {}
-.module--modifier .module-subcomponent {} /* nesting make sense here to avoid having to create a modifier for every subcomponent of a modified module */
+.module--modifier .module-subcomponent {} /* nesting makes sense here to avoid having to create a modifier for every subcomponent of a modified module */
 ```

 State example: